One person’s insurance fraud affects all policyholders.

 - Falsely reporting a loss or theft of a vehicle

-- Under reporting mileage driven a year for lower premium
+- Underreporting mileage driven a year for a lower premium

 Reporting suspected insurance fraud is everyone’s responsibility.
-If you suspect someone you know, or someone you have been involved in an accident with, is committing insurance fraud be sure to contact the appropriate authorities or the insurance fraud hotline.
+If you suspect someone you know, or someone you have been in an accident with, is committing insurance fraud, be sure to contact the appropriate authorities or the insurance fraud hotline.

 What are the consequences of car insurance fraud in Maryland?